grafana/grafana/docs/sources/panels/panel-editor.md

 - **Transform tab -** Apply data transformations.
 For more information, refer to [Transformations]({{< relref "transformations/_index.md" >}}).
 - **Alert tab -** Write alert rules.
 For more information, refer to [Create alerts]({{< relref "../alerting/old-alerting/create-alerts.md" >}}).

-### Panel and field options (side pane)
+### Panel display options (side pane)

 The section contains tabs where you control almost every aspect of how your data is visualized.
-Not all tabs are available for each visualization.
+Not all options are available for each visualization.

 Features in these tabs are documented in the following topics:

 - [Add a panel]({{< relref "add-a-panel.md" >}}) describes basic panel settings.
-- [Visualization]({{< relref "visualizations/_index.md" >}}) options vary widely.
+- [Visualization options]({{< relref "visualizations/_index.md" >}}) vary widely.
 They are described in the individual visualization topic.
 - [Field options and overrides]({{< relref "field-options/_index.md" >}}) allow you to control almost every aspect of your visualization, including units, value mappings, and [Thresholds]({{< relref "thresholds.md" >}}).
 - [Panel links]({{< relref "../linking/panel-links.md" >}}) and [Data links]({{< relref "../linking/data-links.md" >}}) help you connect your visualization to other resources.